Visualizing

 Climb Steepness

-Climbers care quite a bit about surprise roofs, slabby boulder problems, and much in between.
-A quick-to-eyeball index of climb steepness would be nice for many climbers.
+Climbers care about surprise roofs, slabby boulder problems, and much in between.
+A easy-to-eyeball index of climb steepness would be nice for many climbers.
 Aside from a climb's rating, there's little that affects your experience more than a climb's steepness.
 I can't climb slab and It's too steep are common refrains.

 For testing, we'll use a diverse selection of well-known climbs: